Trauma-Informed Care Practices to Support Caregivers

 Email: Lindsay.jibb@sickkids.ca

 Dr. Lindsay Jibb holds the Signy Hildur Eaton Chair in Pediatric Nursing Research at the Hospital for Sick Children and the University of Toronto and is a Certified Pediatric Hematology/Oncology Nurse.
-Lindsay’s research program is broadly focused on enhancing quality of life and improving psychosocial care for children, adolescents, and young adults with cancer and their families with focus on: user-centered development and evaluation of digital health technologies for symptom management; interventions to empower and support the health of family caregivers of children with cancer; home-based childhood cancer care; and child with cancer- and caregiver-oriented research priority identification and engagement in research.
+Lindsay’s research program is broadly focused on enhancing quality of life and improving psychosocial care for children, adolescents, and young adults with cancer and their families with focus on: user-centered development and evaluation of digital health technologies for symptom management; interventions to empower and support the health of family caregivers of children with cancer; and child with cancer- and caregiver-oriented research priority identification and engagement in research.

 Lindsay Jibb